Non-Public School Educational Program

 School-Wide Social Skills

 At Carousel, we acknowledge that a vital component to a child’s daily routine is the socialization with his or her peers and adults at school, home, and in the community.
 Children with various diagnoses, including, but not limited to, Pervasive Developmental Disorders (e.g., Autism Spectrum Disorder, Asperger’s syndrome, Fragile X Syndrome) and Attention Disorders (e.g., Attention Deficit Disorder, Attention Deficit Hyperactivity Disorder) often demonstrate poor social skills.
 Many of our students need to learn the fundamental skills necessary to appropriately interact with others.
 Carousel staff facilitates the development of social skills through daily and weekly activities.
 Our teachers and classroom staff encourage students to interact with peers through class-wide activities.
-In order to prepare our students for the community, each class participates in field trips to local events that allow them to practice social interactions outside of school.
+In order to prepare our students for the Community-Based Instruction (CBI) to allow them to participate in social interaction outside of school.
 Our specially designed Physical Education class also facilitates social skills through specific group games and activities that allow students to have fun while learning how to appropriately interact with their peers.

 Community Based Instruction/Independent Living Skills